Auto-Biography: A Two-Month $125 Hitchhiking Tour of the West in 1972 – A Preview Of Coming Attractions

 I needed to smell life again.
 Not the stale stench of grease, cigarettes and weak coffee at the Hamburg Inn, the musty-sour smell of my rumpled sheets, the rotting vegetables in my fridge, or the tang of the moldy shower stall.
 The long cold winter of 1972 in Iowa City had killed all the smells of life outside, and it was killing me on the inside.
 Iowa in late winter was a depressingly bleak place for an outdoor-loving, experience-craving nineteen year-old; I couldn’t take it anymore.

 So I hit the road—westbound—with $125 in my pocket.
 In two months I crammed in enough new West Coast sights, smells and experiences to last me four years.
-And when the urge hit again, I went out west for good, and over a course of seventeen years, I slowly retraced my 1972 footsteps, from Southern California to Eugene.
+And when the urge hit again, in 1976, I went out west for good, and over a course of seventeen years, I slowly retraced my 1972 footsteps, from Southern California to Eugene.
 But this time I stayed.
 Maybe I should have the first time?

 One year earlier I had dropped out of high school in Baltimore and hitchhiked west.
 The plan then (such as there was one) was to heed the siren call of California’s natural and cultural attractions.
 But a blizzard blew me off I-80 and into the clutches of Iowa City.
 My family had lived there some years earlier, so it was familiar and the inhabitants were friendly.
 A series of warm, free basements like this one as well as a shortage of money kept me there.